UMWEDU/umw-careercenter-sync/_pages/employers.md

 For more information, visit our <a href="https://www.umw.edu/careercenter/handshake/">Handshake Overview Page</a> and click on the ‘Employers’ tab.
 <h2>Host A Virtual Recruiting Event</h2>
 Our fall and spring fairs, as well as at targeted employer events, are heavily marketed to and attended by our talented UMW students.
 Email ccpd@umw.edu for more information.
 Note: Due to the COVID-19 pandemic, we will not be hosting a Fall 2020 Job &amp; Internship Fair.
 Instead, learn more about our Industry Weeks.
-<h2>Host an Information Session</h2>
-Hosting a virtual recruiting event will allow you to connect with students and alumni without having to come to campus.
-Events must be requested via Handshake.

-For more information, and steps on requesting virtual events, <a href="https://www.umw.edu/careercenter/employers/virtual-recruiting-events/">click here.</a>

 </div>
 <div class="one-half">